3.5 magnitude earthquake hits Guwahati - ExBulletin

 3.5 magnitude earthquake hits Guwahati

-Guwahati: An earthquake measuring 3.5 on the Richter scale jolted Guwahati in Assam on Thursday, the National Center of Seismology said.
+The National Center of Seismology said that an earthquake measuring 3.5 on the Richter scale jolted Guwahati on Thursday noon.

+The earthquake occurred at around 12.27 pm and the depth of the quake was 10 km.

 Magnitude 3.5 earthquake, occurred on 29-12-2022, 12:27:50 IST, Latitude: 26.58 and Long: 92.13, Depth: 10 km, Location: 62 km NE of Guwahati, Assam, India For more information download BhooKamp app https://t.co/06fDlybRwK pic.twitter.com/s6FvY66Tlj